MetaMudraGames/Orbital-judgement-day/SAFETY.md

 ▪ Current mental health crisis
 ▪ Strong negative reactions to mockery or criticism
-▪ Sensitivity to themes of death, sacrifice, or extinction
+▪ Sensitivity to themes of death, sacrifice, or extinction ▪ Personal history with drowning or suffocation fears ▪ Unprocessed grief about family loss
 ```

 **We recommend consulting a mental health professional if you have concerns about your readiness for high-pressure content.**